epam/NGB/docs/md/user-guide/target-identification.md

 - _Chains_ - name of macromolecule's polymeric chain of the current gene/protein
 - _Owner_ - owner user name of the structure file (_only for local sources_)

+Table supports:

+- **_column transfer_** - you may easily set the own order of table columns - just click any column header and holding the left mouse button drag and drop the column header to the desired place.
-Table supports filtering by _ID_ and _Name_ columns.
-To filter by any of these columns - specify the filter text to the field under the header of the column, e.g.:
+- **_filtering_** by _ID_ and _Name_ columns - to filter by any of these columns, specify the filter text to the field under the header of the column, e.g.:
   ![NGB GUI](images/targets-72.png)

 To export table content in CSV format - click the corresponding [**Export**](#export-section) button above the table.
 Export to the local workstation will be started automatically.